 Exhibition of fake paintings can be viewed in the Buenos Aires’ Finance Ministry

 40 canvas art pieces that look like the works of renowned artists are now on display at an unusual exhibition in the Argentine capital.
 The most interesting thing is that all of these paintings are actually rip-offs seized in a special raid organized by Interpol that is constantly underlined by the exhibition’s organizers.
 Some of the copies are very good, but others are clumsily executed.
-Thus, one of the most notable paintings that was supposed to be a work by Antonio Berni represents a portrait with the main figure’s head cut off by the frame.
+Thus, one of the most notable paintings, which was supposed to be a work by Antonio Berni, represents a portrait with the main figure’s head cut off by the frame.
 Despite this, the total cost of all canvas art pieces presented at this exhibition is about $600,000.
 They are on view until mid-May.